Friday, April 24, 2026

 As Glannon explains, the Court in Exxon said there was supplemental jurisdiction over B's claim, since that combination is not listed in § 1367(b)'s exclusion.

 So how do we square that with the problem from class?
 Exxon held that the complete diversity requirement is so fundamental that § 1332(a) is not satisfied without it (and because § 1332(a) is not satisfied, § 1367 does not grant supp jur).
 But the no-aggregation rule is less fundamental.
 The point of the AiC requirement is to ensure only "big cases" go to federal court.
-This case is "big" because A seeks millions of dollars, even if B seeks less than the jurisdictional minimum.
+This case is "big" because A seeks $150k, even if B seeks less than the jurisdictional minimum.
 So § 1332 is satisfied by complete diversity and the presence of A's large claim; the court therefore can exercise supplemental jurisdiction over the one small claim because § 1367(b) does not address this line-up (joined plaintiffs).

 Does that seem absurd?
 Absolutely.
 As Justice Ginsburg argued in dissent in Exxon, § 1332(a) by its terms does not create a hierarchy of elements.
 She argued that § 1332(a) is not satisfied (thus no supp jur is possible) unless all of § 1332(a) is satisfied.